Thailand

 Transfer pricing

 The transfer pricing rules adopt the arm’s-length principle.
-Revenue officers have the power to uplift or reduce taxpayers’ revenue and expenses to the arm’s-length price.
+Revenue officers can uplift or reduce taxpayers’ revenue and expenses to reflect arm’s-length conditions.
 Where transfer pricing adjustments result in a tax shortfall, a secondary adjustment that arises from imposing tax on a constructive transaction, either in the form of a deemed dividend or deemed loan, would also apply.

-The legislation also requires mandatory annual transfer pricing reporting for taxpayers belonging to a group of companies (‘applicable taxpayers’).
-Entities with an annual total revenue of THB 200 million or less are exempt from the transfer pricing information reporting requirements.
+Taxpayers belonging to a group of companies are subject to annual transfer pricing reporting requirements.
+Entities with an annual total revenue of THB 200 million or less are exempt from these reporting requirements.

-• Full disclosure: Applicable taxpayers are also required to prepare full transfer pricing documentation to be maintained for five years from the date of filing the transfer pricing disclosure form.
-This includes the local file and the master file for larger entities and is to be submitted to the Revenue Department within a prescribed time period (normally 60 days) from the date of the request.
+- Full transfer pricing documentation, which must be prepared and maintained for five years from the date of filing the transfer pricing disclosure form, and submitted to the Revenue Department within a prescribed time period (normally 60 days, extended to 180 days for the first-time request).

-The Revenue Department will use the transfer pricing disclosure form to select audit targets.
-Once selected, they will request the full transfer pricing documentation for review.
-In the case where the transfer pricing practices adopted by the taxpayer do not comply with the arm’s-length principle, Revenue officers will make the necessary adjustments and assess additional taxes, surcharges, and penalties.
+The transfer pricing disclosure form is used by the Revenue Department for risk assessment and targeted audit selection.
+Where a taxpayer is selected for review, the revenue officers will request the full transfer pricing documentation.
+If the transfer pricing practices adopted by the taxpayer are not consistent with the arm’s-length principle, revenue officers will make the necessary adjustments and assess additional taxes, surcharges, and penalties.

-Although smaller entities with revenue of THB 200 million or less are exempt from the transfer pricing information reporting requirements, they will still be obligated to ensure that their transfer pricing practices are at arm’s length.
+Although smaller entities with revenue of THB 200 million or less are exempt from the transfer pricing reporting requirements, they are still obligated to ensure that their transfer pricing practices are at arm’s-length.

-Thailand also introduced the country-by-country reporting (CbCR) requirements to be applicable for accounting periods starting on or after 1 January 2021.
-Multinational enterprises (MNEs) with total consolidated revenues exceeding THB 28 billion carrying on business in Thailand are required to file the CbC report in Thailand if they do not meet the local filing exemption conditions.
-The Revenue Department also allows a foreign company to designate a Thai entity to be its surrogate parent entity and file a CbC report on behalf of the group, with certain conditions to be met.
+Thailand also has country-by-country reporting (CbCR) requirements.
+Multinational enterprises (MNE) groups with total consolidated revenues exceeding THB 28 billion and carrying on business in Thailand are required to file the CbC report in Thailand, if they do not meet the local filing exemption conditions.
+A Thai entity may be designated as a surrogate parent entity and file a CbC report on behalf of the group, with certain conditions to be met.

 The transfer pricing rules endorse the use of five transfer pricing methods in determining the arm’s-length compensation for a controlled transaction, which are the comparable uncontrolled price, resale price, cost plus, transactional net margin, and transactional profit split methods.

 Other pricing methods may only be used in cases where it can be proven that the five endorsed methods are inappropriate.
-When another method is adopted, taxpayers must provide written notification to the Director-General of the Revenue Department of the other method within the fiscal period in which it is to be used.
-Taxpayers are also required to prepare supporting documentation to justify the use of the other method, which should be ready for submission to the Revenue officers upon request.
+In such cases, written notification must be submitted to the Director-General of the Revenue Department, together with supporting documentation to justify the alternative method, which should be ready for submission to the revenue officers upon request.

-The regulation on transfer pricing also provides brief guidelines for benchmarking whereby internal comparables (i.e. the same or similar transactions that a taxpayer has with unrelated parties) must be considered before external comparables (i.e. the same or similar transactions between independent third parties).
+The regulations also provide brief guidelines for benchmarking, requiring taxpayers to consider internal comparables (i.e., the same or similar transactions that a taxpayer has with unrelated parties) before external comparables (i.e., the same or similar transactions between independent third parties).
+Although not explicitly stated in the regulations, the use of one-sided methods for external benchmarking, with the Thai entity as the tested party, requires the use of local comparables.

-There remains some ambiguity around the interpretation of ‘relationship’ and ‘control’ under the definition of ‘related parties’ in the main provision.
-We expect to see more guidance on this interpretation in the pending subordinate regulation.
+Some ambiguity remains around the interpretation of ‘relationship’ and ‘control’ under the definition of ‘related parties’ in the main provision.
+Further guidance on the interpretation is expected in the pending subordinate regulation.

 Thin capitalisation